meltano/handbook/src/_product/features.md

 * **Generally Available (GA)**: Generally Available features are stable and can be considered for production deployments.
 Service level agreements (SLAs) apply to GA features, and these features include documentation and technical support.

-* **Deprecated**: Features in this state are not actively worked on or enhanced by Meltano and will continue to function as-is until their removal date.
+* **Deprecated**: Features in this state are not actively worked on, maintained, or enhanced by Meltano.
+We aim to keep these functioning as-is until, but that may not be possible prior to their removal.
+New issues and bug reports related to these features will be deprioritized or closed.

 * **Removed**: Removed features no longer have any level of product functionality or support.